Burger-Making Robot To Debut In San Francisco This June At ‘Creator’

 — Eater SF (@eatersf) June 21, 2018

 And for people who are conscious of the ingredients in their food, Creator will be a good place to stop by.
 They’ll be using hormone-free, pasture-raised brisket and chuck steak, according to TechCrunch.
-Just keep in mind that the restaurant will only be open on Wednesdays and Thursdays until it is officially open to the public later on.
+Just keep in mind that the restaurant will only be open on Wednesdays and Thursdays until it officially opens to the public later on.